expressjs/admin/ModerationPolicy.md

     address Code of Conduct violations.
--   _Remove_ refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from _all_ s repositories as well as removing the account from the expressjs, jshttp, and pillarjs organizations membership.
+-   _Remove_ refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from _all_ expressjs, jshttp, and pillarjs repositories as well as removing the account from the expressjs, jshttp, and pillarjs organizations membership.
 -   _Block_ refers to the act of prohibiting an individual GitHub account from any further participation in the expressjs, jshttp, and pillarjs organizations.
 A block may be